Nenkai/ffxvi-modding/docs/modding/framework/imgui_api.md

 !!! warning

     This hasn't been released yet sadly.
-FF16Framework's ImGui hook has hit a roadblock where it crashes with Frame Gen & other overlays.
+FF16Framework's ImGui hook has hit a roadblock where it crashes with Frame Gen & other overlays that hijacks the DX12 swapchain.
 [Please contribute if you think you can solve it](https://github.com/Nenkai/FF16Framework/tree/imgui).

+    It may be wise to take inspiration from REFramework.

 # :material-window-restore: ImGui Overlay API